Davidrxyang/raines-2024-line-addition-problem/NetworkEvaluation/README.md

 considers only cost data from the specified state in the calculation.
 NOTE: replace "DC" with any state abbreviation within the dataset.

+### Evaluation mode

+defines the logic behind evaluating route efficiency

+options:

+`eval-mode:standard`

+simply considers the distance covered, amount of transfers, and amount of station stops along the route.

+`eval-mode:adjusted`

+considers the above metrics, adjusted by dividing over the direct geographical distance between the origin and destination station and a weight coefficient.

 ### Weights

 defines how each parameter is valued within the efficiency calculation algorithm